Control Groups

 ########### END SUMMARY ###########

-will be carefully calculated to be minimal, but sufficient for StorPool to run without problems.
+• The memory limit of the storpool.slice will be calculated carefully to be minimal, but sufficient for StorPool to run without problems.

 $ storpool_cg conf -N converged=1